lucidrains/audiolm-pytorch/README.md

 Update: AudioLM was essentially used to 'solve' music generation in the new <a href="https://github.com/lucidrains/musiclm-pytorch">MusicLM</a>

+In the future, <a href="https://www.youtube.com/watch?v=olNvmUCmY8o">this movie clip</a> would no longer make any sense.
+You would just prompt an AI instead.

 ## Appreciation

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work and open source cutting edge artificial intelligence research